thearchitector/dotfiles-arch/README.md

 grub-mkconfig -o /boot/grub/grub.cfg

 ## Connecting to a Network
+many network managers but this is the easiest

 pacman -S networkmanager

+systemctl enable NetworkManager.service

 reboot into the installed system

-systemctl enable NetworkManager.service
-systemctl start NetworkManager.service

 nmcli device wifi list